At Swindon Station

 At first glance, you'll think there is little to see here - a short platform with what looks like a bus shelter, a canopy to keep cycles dry from the rain, and a gate out into a small industial area.
 But look a little more closely and you'll see the platform extending beyond behind the tyre fitter's, the beautiful old arched bridge that carries the Bath road over the trackbed fit for two broadgauge tracks, and the old good shed, now home of Novocast who (amongst other products) supply castings to Network Rail and Knorr Bremse - that's railway industry still at the railway station.

 Walk around to the Bath Road and onto the bridge, and you'll see further old good buildings on the opposite ("up") side of the track, giving you a clue as to what a major hub Melksham used to be.
-There's a startling contrast between this station and the previous one at Chippenham, and it's amazing to learn that Melksham's a large town - it's two thirds of the size of Chippenham, but it currently only has 3 or 4 trains a day calling, compared to 4 every hour at Chippenham.
+There's a startling contrast between this station and the previous one at Chippenham, and it's amazing to learn that Melksham's a large town - it's two thirds of the size of Chippenham, but it currently only has one train an hour calling, compared to 5 every hour at Chippenham.

 Wiltshire Council bought a large parcel of land at Melksham station within the last couple of years, and that will very much enable the station and area to support the demands put onto it when the appropriate service is restored.
-Council land beside the old goods shed can link to council land at Foundry Close, providing a bus link and footpath to give proper access to the station for all around the town (very much as facilities in front of Chippenham Station have been improved in recent years), and the area that's across from the station entrance as earmarked as an excellent car park - much needed to suppliment the 10 spaces when we get up to 10 trains a day, and somewhere that the council will ne able to charge a few quid for parking for the day, bearing in mind that it costs £7.10 to park at Chippenham Station.
-It's not a long walk to the town centre either, so here is a good spot for the staff of town centre shops to park ...
+Council land beside the old goods shed can link to council land at Foundry Close, providing a bus link and footpath to give proper access to the station for all around the town (very much as facilities in front of Chippenham Station have been improved in recent years), and the area that's across from the station entrance has been part converted to an excellent car park.

 Melksham to Trowbridge - 10 minutes